Stochastic Maximum Principle with Default: Stochastic Maximum Principles

-where the first equality follows by changing the order of differentiation and integration (again, using the dominated convergence theorem), the second equality follows from the adjoint equation \ref{eq: adjoint} and the third equation follows from the Ito product rule.
-Now, note that from the FSDE \eqref{eq: SDE_default}, the adjoint BSDE \eqref{eq: adjoint} and equation \eqref{eq: M_and_H} respectively,
+where the first equality follows by changing the order of differentiation and integration (again, using the dominated convergence theorem), the second equality follows from the adjoint equation \eqref{eq: adjoint}.
+So, by the previous expression for $dx_t$ \eqref{der} and $d[p,x]_t$, as well as the expression for $dp_t$ from the BSDE \eqref{eq: adjoint}, we obtain